Iwi Support Structure

 Your current Ātiawa ki Whakarongotai team members are:

-21 o ngā ra o Hōngongoi 2016 – The Board of Te Ātiawa ki Whakarongotai Charitable Trust is pleased to confirm the appointment of André Baker as the new Chairperson.
+As of 15 o ngā ra o Hakihea 2019 – The elected Board of Te Ātiawa ki Whakarongotai Charitable Trust are as follow:.

 Kara Kearney (Treasurer)